tclark/op-intermediate-app-dev/01-intro/01-intro.md

 We will use Git for managing code.
 You will also need a GitHub account to access course materials and submit assessments.

+---
+ ### Programming Activity

+  1. Install Python, Git if necessary
+  2. Click the GitHub classroom link for the practicals to set up your repo.
+Follow the instructions on the classroom site.
+  3. Clone that repo on your machine.
+  4. Edit the `README.md` file at the top level of the practicals directory.
+  5. Add, commit, and push to your repo.
+Confirm that the changes appear.
+  6. Create a new branch, `01-practical` in your repo.
+  7. In the `01-practical` directory, create a file, `hello.py`.
+In the file put the code `print('Hello, world')`.
+  8. Add, commit, and push the new file.
+  9. On the GitHub page for your repo, create a pull request for this commit.
+Identify `tclark` as the reviewer.